When you think of Cambodia you think of the temples of Angkor Wat in Angkor Thom, the name of the entire city. But you don’t think of a monkey attack!

 Apparently tourist harassment was only a morning thing.

-Next morning was our last in Siem Reap.
+The next morning was our last in Siem Reap.
 We peeked out our window hoping to avoid any more unexpected incidents involving monkeys.
 Suddenly we heard a screech pierce the morning calm.

 The monkeys started to amass in the clearing in front of our room.

 They had actually been stalking us.
 I swear I am not making this up.
 This was just such a bizarre experience.
-We nervously joked that we could never leave the room and would simply have to learn Cambodian and order take out forever.
+We nervously joked that we could never leave the room and would simply have to learn Cambodian and order takeout forever.

 There must have been 15 monkeys out there.
 The Angkor Wat monkey troop was in full force.
 And those were just the ones that we could see!
 They appeared to have a clear goal, to find the backpacks with food.